PKSHATechnology-Research/camphr/docs/source/notes/camphr_load.rst

 .. autofunction:: camphr.load

-You can pass the model config in format that `omegaconf <https://github.com/omry/omegaconf>`_ can parse, such as yaml or json, for example:
+You can pass the model configuration in format that `omegaconf <https://github.com/omry/omegaconf>`_ can parse, such as yaml or json, for example:

     >>> import camphr
     >>> cfg = """